 Tooth discoloration is usual after a root canal treatment.
 But why is that?

-To recognize failed root canal symptoms, you should also learn something about tooth discoloration.
+To recognize failed root canal symptoms, you should also learn something about the tooth discoloration.

 When your endodontist makes an opening into your teeth, they remove all the nerves.
 Typically you will experience some bleeding (which is very normal) as the bad tissues are removed.
 This blood then seeps into the filler and dries, giving you a discolored tooth.